Hiring Temporary Employees

 When creating new temporary positions, the Temporary University Staff code of 2582 is recommended if applicable.
 The Temporary Aide Classified code (P1A1XX) is also an option.
 Please note that these two temporary appointment job codes do not pertain to retiree appointments.

-Beginning February 1, 2019 all temporary appointments using the Temporary University Staff code (2582) or Temporary Aide Classified code (P1A1XX) will require an offer letter using the new updated template.
+Beginning February 1, 2019 all temporary appointments using the Temporary University Staff code (2582) or Temporary Aide Classified code (P1A1XX) will require an offer letter routed through CU Boulder Jobs.
 Please note that temporary appointments will not be approved in HCM, and the individual cannot start work, until the signed offer letter is received and background check (if applicable) is complete.

 Offer letters are required.
 All university and classified staff temporary and retiree offer letters will be processed through Avature.
 Please note that temporary appointments will not be approved in HCM, and the individual cannot start work, until the signed offer letter is received and background check (if applicable) is complete.

 - To simplify the administration of temporary appointments, all temporary appointments are set up as biweekly/hourly.
 As a result, these positions are overtime eligible.
-Contact a position management/compensation consultant with any questions on an appointment’s overtime eligibility status.
+Contact your HR PMC Consultant with any questions on an appointment’s overtime eligibility status.

 - The temporary employee will require a background check in accordance with the Boulder Campus Background Check Policy before Human Resources will approve the hire.
 The temporary employee may not start work until the background check has been completed and approved.

-- Temporary employees do not receive salary survey adjustments or merit increases.
+- Temporary employees do not receive salary survey adjustments or annual merit increases.

-- Temporary employees do not earn annual leave.
-A temporary employee may request time off and it may be granted, butit may not be paid leave.
+- Temporary employees do not earn vacation leave.
+A temporary employee may request vacation time off and it may be granted as unpaid leave.

 - If temporary employees work overtime they are paid at the time-and-a-half rate through payroll and do not accrue compensatory time.